Entrepreneurship and alternative proteins

 Joining an incubator or accelerator like Big Idea Ventures, Brinc, Food-X, IndieBio, ProVeg, or Y Combinator can be an excellent way to refine your business, build networks, and raise funds.
 Check out our map of incubators and accelerator programs relevant to alternative proteins.
 We recommend exploring the map to see if there are any programs that might be a good fit.

-Apply to GlassWall Syndicate
+Apply to pitch to GlassWall Syndicate

 GlassWall Syndicate is a third-party non-profit organization consisting of mission-driven accredited investors devoted to removing animals from supply chains.
 We highly recommend GlassWall Syndicate to fundraising early stage alternative protein companies.
 Learn more and apply.